Pyes Pa: Education

-The school was named in 1935 after the old school at Ngawaro was relocated to its current location.
-This building, a single classroom with a cold water tap on the porch and a donkey stove, was later used a dental clinic and then as a Playcentre.
+The school was named in 1935 after the old school at Ngawaro was relocated to Pyes Pa.
+This building, a single classroom with a cold water tap on the porch and a donkey stove, was later used as a dental clinic and then as a Playcentre.
 In 1956 the building was moved back to Ngawaro to serve as the present clubroom for the Ngawaro Golf Course.